CrossRef/crossref-precipitation-reports/about.md

 ### How often is the data updated?

 Every night.
 If there is demand, we can do this more frequently.
+The last time the data was updated in noted at the top of the sidebar.

 ### Can you move the widgets 12 pixels to the right?